ec-europa/europa-component-library/src/tools/builder/README.md

 The value for `on` property matches the [chokidar's events](https://github.com/paulmillr/chokidar#getting-started).

-`reload` is optional.
-It's useful in handlers related to changes in styles (scss/css) which can be injected on the page without full page reload.
-Changes in all other file types result in browsersync's default behavior: full page reload.
+`reload` is the same as [browsersync's `reload()`](https://browsersync.io/docs/api#api-reload).
+It's optional and could be most useful in handlers related to changes in styles (scss/css) which can be injected on the page without full page reload with `reload("*.css")`.
+In all other cases, passing the function with empty parameters will cause a full page reload.